 - (a) Appellant's Responsibility. - (1) Contents of the Appendix.
 The appellant must prepare and file an appendix to the briefs containing: - (A) the relevant docket entries in the proceeding below; - (B) the relevant pleadings, charge, findings, or opinion; - (C) the judgment, order, or decision in question; and - (D) other parts of the record to which the parties wish to direct the court's attention. - (2) Excluded Material.
 Memoranda of law filed in the Superior Court should not be included in the appendix unless they have independent relevance.
-Parts of the record may be relied on by the court or the parties even though not included in the appendix. - (3) Obligation and Time to File; Number of Copies.
-The appellant must file 4 copies of the appendix with the brief and must serve one copyit on counsel for each party separately represented. - (b) All Parties' Responsibilities. - (1) Determining the Contents of the Appendix.
+Parts of the record may be relied on by the court or the parties even though not included in the appendix. - (3) Time to File; Number of Copies.
+The appellant must file 4 copies of the appendix with the brief and must serve one copy on counsel for each party separately represented. - (b) All Parties' Responsibilities. - (1) Determining the Contents of the Appendix.
 The parties are encouraged to agree on the contents of the appendix.
 In the absence of an agreement, the appellant must, within 20 days after the Clerk has notified the parties that the record is filed, serve on all other parties a designation of the parts of the record the appellant intends to include in the appendix and a statement of the issues the appellant intends to present for review.
 Any other party may, within 10 days after receiving the designation, serve on the appellant a designation of additional parts to which it wishes to direct the court's attention.
 The appellant must include the designated parts in the appendix.
-The parties must not engage in unnecessary designation of parts of the record In designating the contents of the record, the parties should focus on the record documents central to the case, because the entire record is available to the court.
+The parties must not engage in unnecessary designation of parts of the record, because the entire record is available to the court.
 This paragraph applies also to a cross-appellant and a cross-appellee. - (2) Costs of the Appendix.
-Unless the parties agree otherwise, the appellant must pay the cost of the any nonelectronic appendix permissibly filed under Rule 25.
+Unless the parties agree otherwise, the appellant must pay the cost of the appendix.
 If the appellant considers parts of the record designated by another party to be unnecessary, the appellant may advise that party, who must then advance the cost of including those parts.
 The cost of the appendix is a taxable cost.
 If any party causes unnecessary parts of the record to be included in the appendix, the court may impose the costs of those parts on that party.
 Appropriate sanctions may also be imposed, after notice and opportunity to respond, against a party or counsel who unreasonably increases litigation costs by including such material in the appendix. - (c) Format of the Appendix.
 The appendix must begin with a table of contents identifying the page at which each part begins.
 The pages of the appendix must be numbered consecutively.

 The relevant docket entries must follow the table of contents, and other parts of the record must follow chronologically.
 When pages from the transcript of proceedings are placed in the appendix, the date of each transcript and the page numbers must be listed on a separate page of the appendix immediately before the included pages.
-Omissions in the text of papers documents or of the transcript must be indicated by asterisks.
+Omissions in the text of papers or of the transcript must be indicated by asterisks.
 Immaterial formal matters (captions, subscriptions, acknowledgments, etc.) should be omitted.